No-Regret Gaussian Process Optimization of Time-Varying Functions

 \subsubsection{Regret and query complexity}

-In this section, we analyze the regret of \textbf{W-SparQ-GP-UCB}, and show that it achieves sublinear regret with a vanishing average number of additional queries.
+In this section, we analyze the regret of W-SparQ-GP-UCB, and show that it achieves sublinear regret with a vanishing average number of additional queries per iteration.
 We also provide an analysis of the algorithm's computational complexity.
-In order to establish a regret upper bound for \textbf{W-SparQ-GP-UCB}, we start by showing a preliminary result about the Nyström residual trace.
-Below is a definition of the Nyström approximation~\cite{drineas2005nystrom} of a kernel matrix: \begin{definition}[Nyström approximation] Let~$k$ be a positive definite kernel and~$K_{XX} \in \mathbb{R}^{N \times N}$ be the corresponding kernel matrix over a dataset
+In order to establish a regret upper bound for W-SparQ-GP-UCB, we start by showing a preliminary result about the Nyström residual trace between the kernel of~$X_T$ and the one of the sparse subset.
+Below is a definition of the Nyström approximation~\citep{drineas2005nystrom} of a kernel matrix. \begin{definition}[Nyström approximation] Let~$k$ be a positive definite kernel and~$K_{XX} \in \mathbb{R}^{N \times N}$ be the corresponding kernel matrix over a dataset

 Let~$S = \{x_{s_1}, \ldots, x_{s_M}\} \subset X$ with~$M \leq N$ and define the submatrices:

 Then, the Nyström approximation of~$K_{XX}$ based on~$S$ is defined as:

 where $K^\dag_{SS}$ is the pseudoinverse of~$K_{SS}$. \end{definition} Now, we show the following lemma: \begin{lemma}[Monotonicity of Nyström residual trace] Let~$X\subset\Dset$ and~$X^{\mathrm{s}}\subset X$.
 For any finite~$X^{\mathrm a}\subset\Dset$, denote by~$K$ and~$\tilde K$ the kernel matrices on~$X$ and~$X\cup X^{\mathrm a}$, and by~$U$ and~$\tilde U$ the corresponding Nyström approximations based on queries~$X^{\mathrm s}$ and~$X^{\mathrm s}\cup X^{\mathrm a}$.
 Then